goldenrain62/TaskManagementApis/README.md

 ![Update Task(s) 1](./assets/Update1.PNG)
 ![Update Task(s) 2](./assets/Update2.PNG)
 ![Update Task(s) 3](./assets/Update3.PNG)
-> [4] Demonstrates updating one or many tasks metadata.
+> [4] Update one or many tasks metadata.
 The response confirms the update.
 ---

 ![Get Task(s) 1](./assets/Get1.PNG)
 ![Get Task(s) 2](./assets/Get2.PNG)
-> [5] Retrieves a list of tasks using a GET request.
+> [5] Retrieve a list of tasks using a GET request.
 The response includes task metadata such as priority, completion status, and timestamps.
 ---

 ![Failed Delete Task](./assets/Delete1.PNG)
-> [6] Delete two tasks with IDs 1 and 2 respectively.
+> [6] Deletes two tasks with IDs 1 and 2 respectively.
 Shows a failed DELETE request due to invalid task status.
 The error message explains that only archived or canceled tasks can be deleted.
 ---

 ![Successfully Delete Task](./assets/Delete2.PNG)